 - Weather: August, June and July are the best months to consider moving into Albany as weather during these months are very favorable.
 During October to January, Albany experiences a cold weather where it can get snow and rain and could be colder than the rest of the New York States.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Albany.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Albany Start the process here.

 Where to live in Albany